TheEightBot/enterprise-application-patterns-using-maui/mvvm.md

 **Tip:** Keep view models and views independent

-The binding of views to a property in a data source should be the view\'s principal dependency on its corresponding view model.
+The binding of views to a property in a data source should be the view's principal dependency on its corresponding view model.
-Specifically, don\'t reference view types, such as Button and ListView, from view models.
+Specifically, don't reference view types, such as Button and ListView, from view models.
 By following the principles outlined here, view models can be tested in isolation, therefore reducing the likelihood of software defects by limiting scope.